Title of Research Study: Adaptation and Evaluation of a Disaster Mental Health Intervention for Earthquake Survivors in Kathmandu Valley

 Early on the morning of April 25th, 2015 I awoke to a flurry of messages on my phone indicating that something was terribly wrong in Nepal.
 It was already evening there and many of my long-time friends were being marked ‘safe’ over Facebook.
 At the same time, panicked messages circulated about the missing, and the multitude of rumors about the extent of the damage throughout Kathmandu and surrounding districts were confusing and frightening.
 My colleague Leah and I had only just returned from Nepal a few weeks earlier.
 We spent most of February and March in far-western Nepal, working in collaboration with colleagues at TPO Nepal to implement a disaster mental health intervention study for flood-prone communities in Kailali district.
 Although we confirmed early on that all of the Kailali project team members were safe, the earthquake left over 8,000 people dead, many more injured, and nearly half a million houses destroyed throughout Nepal.
 We rushed to consider how we might do something useful for earthquake-affected communities in the hardest hit areas.
 In addition to efforts aimed at channeling financial and other resources into the immediate rescue activities, we quickly formulated a plan for how the Kailali intervention, although tailored for flood-prone communities, might be retooled to benefit earthquake survivors.

 We were fortunate that our funders provided additional resources to expand the Kailali work to earthquake affected communities.
-Funds from the ELRHA R2HC mechanism (Research for Health in Humanitarian Crisis) are supporting implementation of a 3-day, culturally adapted, mental health integrated disaster preparedness and response training/counseling intervention for 240 persons in Bhaktapur District.
+Funds from the ELRHA R2HC mechanism (Research for Health in Humanitarian Crisis) are supporting implementation of a 3-day, culturally adapted, mental health integrated disaster preparedness and response training/counselling intervention for 240 persons in Bhaktapur District.
 Bhaktapur district suffered significant losses, especially in some of the more densely populated areas.
 We are working in Changunarayan and Mahamanjushree municipalities within the district, areas that local authorities have identified as the worst hit, with over 12,000 severely damaged or entirely destroyed residential structures.
 In order to evaluate outcomes of the intervention we are implementing a step-wise cluster comparison.
 Although not as rigorous as the randomized controlled trial model we are using in Kailali, the cluster comparison will allow us to both provide the intervention to everyone as soon as possible, and determine if it was effective.

-The 3-day community-level group training/counseling intervention emphasizes psychoeducation about common reactions to disasters, coping skills, disaster preparedness, psychological first aid, community-building exercises, and culturally-specific components – including discussions about disaster attributions and mental health stigma in Nepali culture.
+The 3-day community-level group training/counselling intervention emphasizes psychoeducation about common reactions to disasters, coping skills, disaster preparedness, psychological first aid, community-building exercises, and culturally-specific components – including discussions about disaster attributions and mental health stigma in Nepali culture.
 The content is manualized, facilitated by Nepali clinicians/psychosocial staff, and includes exercises (e.g. breathing techniques; grounding), expressive art activities, role-plays, games, and group discussion.

 In addition to this community-based work, we are able to include an intervention training component for 60 local mental health and psychosocial service providers, earthquake victims themselves.
 We hope that a training in this model, paired with a self-care module, will benefit their work with earthquake victims, and their ability to manage their own earthquake-related distress.
 In measuring outcomes for service providers we are focusing on – compassion fatigue, job satisfaction, mental health and wellbeing.